envytools/envytools/hwdocs/fifo/puller.rst

 ---------

 Internally, a FIFO object is a [usually small] block of data residing in "instance memory".
-The instance memory is RAMIN for pre-nv50 cards, and the channel structure for nv50+ cards.
+The instance memory is RAMIN for pre-nv50 GPUs, and the channel structure for nv50+ GPUs.
 The first few bits of a FIFO object determine its 'class'.
 Class is 8 bits on NV04:NV25, 12 bits on NV25:NV40, 16 bits on NV40:NVC0.